CGAL/cgal-web/_posts/2023-11-20-curvature_and_remeshing.md

 <h3>Isotropic Remeshing with Sizing Field</h3>

 Almost since the introduction of the Polygon Mesh Processing package in CGAL, the function <code>isotropic_remeshing()</code>
-provides a way to isotropically and uniformly remesh a triangle mesh, given a target edge length.
+has provided a way to isotropically and uniformly remesh a triangle mesh, given a target edge length.
 This implementation includes the preservation of (sharp) feature lines, as well as the possibility to only remesh a portion of the mesh.
 Extending this work, a concept of sizing field as been incorporated in the function, and a first model has been implemented following the article <a href="https://diglib.eg.org/handle/10.2312/conf.EG2013.short.029-032"><i>Dunyach, Marion, et al. "Adaptive remeshing for real-time mesh deformation."
 Eurographics 2013.
 The Eurographics Association, 2013.</i></a>